Teaching Magnetism with Bivectors: Magnetic fields from moving charges and the wedge product

 \section{Magnetic fields from moving charges and the wedge product}

-Now that we have established the basic mathematics of bivectors, we are ready for quantitative calculations.
-The simplest magnetic field source equation is that for a point charge $q$ moving at constant (nonrelativistic) velocity $\vec{v}$.
-This scenario is illustrated in Figure~\ref{fig:ChargeWedgeTiles}A, where the magnetic field bivector $\bivec{b}$ is considered at two points: one ahead of the charge at an angle $\theta$ from its direction of motion and one farther away directly to its side.
+With the basic mathematics of bivectors established, we are ready for quantitative calculations.
+Consider a point charge $q$ moving at constant (nonrelativistic) velocity $\vec{v}$.
+This scenario is illustrated in Fig.~\ref{fig:ChargeWedgeTiles}A, where the magnetic field bivector is computed at two points: one ahead of the charge at an angle $\theta$ from its direction of motion and one farther away directly to its side.
 The equation for computing this bivector field is

 where $\mu_0 \approx \qty[parse-numbers=false]{4\pi \times 10^{-7}}{\tesla \second \meter \per \coulomb}$, $\vec{r}$ is the position of the measurement point relative to the source, $r \equiv |\vec{r}|$, and $\hat{r} \equiv \mfrac{\vec{r}}{r}$ is a unit vector in that direction.